AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 A very partisan author, anxious to show that the doctrine of endless punishment was bequeathed to their immediate successors by the apostles, concedes this.
-He says that the first Christians \"touched but lightly and incidentally on points of doctrine,\" but gave "the doctrines of Christianity in the very words of Scripture, giving us often no certain clew to their interpretations of the language.\"[^162]
+He says that the first Christians "touched but lightly and incidentally on points of doctrine," but gave "the doctrines of Christianity in the very words of Scripture, giving us often no certain clew to their interpretations of the language."[^162]

-The first Christians were converted Jews, Greeks, Egyptians, Romans, differing in their theologies, and only agreeing in accepting Christ and Christianity; their ideas of our Lord\'s teaching concerning human destiny and on other subjects were tinctured by their antecedent predilections.
+The first Christians were converted Jews, Greeks, Egyptians, Romans, differing in their theologies, and only agreeing in accepting Christ and Christianity; their ideas of our Lord's teaching concerning human destiny and on other subjects were tinctured by their antecedent predilections.
 Their doctrines on many points were colored by Jewish and Pagan errors, until their minds were clarified, when the more systematic